Md-Althaf/Aura-Vision/Readme.md

    party.mp3
 5. Run the ".exe" file.

-«Note: If your song has a different name or is located in another directory, update the song path in the "config" file accordingly.»
+Note: If your song has a different name or is located in another directory, update the song path in the "config" file accordinly.

 Folder Structure

 Your folder should look something like this:

-YourApp/
+Aura_Vision/
-├─ application.exe
+├─ AuraVision.exe
 ├─ config
 |--party.mp3